About PetersPioneersWilliam Peter and Elizabeth Berles Drueke Family

 Y-Chromosome DNA

 DNA test results for Paul Drueke, a great grandson of Wilhelm, show that he matches up fairly closely with people whose ancestors are from England (Arnold, Bennett, Lowder, Ozment, Scott, Self, Wooten), Wales (Ellis, Price), Scotland (Armstrong, Russell), and Ireland (Moore).
 Many people with English names have Germanic origins.
 The term Anglo-Saxon is used by some historians to designate the Germanic tribes who invaded and settled the south and east of Britain from the early 5th century up to the Norman conquest in 1066.
 Wilhelm is from Westphalia, which was part of Old Saxony.
-See CTS10893 Saxon DNA.
+See U106 Saxon.

 St. Hippolytus Church, Helden